hackthedev/dcts-shipping/Install with Docker.md

 ### ⚡ Quick Start

-If you want to get started quickly, you can use an interactive setup script to automatically create the Docker Compose setup: [soon]
+If you want to get started quickly, you can use this interactive setup script to automatically create the Docker Compose setup: [soon]

 ### 🚀 Prerequisites